Projections, Pseudo-Stopping Times and the Immersion Property: Introduction

-Assuming that $\ff$ is immersed in $\gg$, we show in \autoref{gstoping} that every $\gg$-stopping time can be written as the minimum of two $\gg$-stopping times.
-One of which is a barrier hitting time of an $\ff$-adapted increasing process, where the barrier is {\it 'almost'} independent, and the other is an $\ff$-pseudo-stopping time whose graph is contained in the union of the graphs of a family of $\ff$-stopping times.
+As another application, assuming that $\ff$ is immersed in $\gg$, we show in Theorem \ref{gstoping} that every $\gg$-stopping time can be written as the minimum of two $\gg$-stopping times, one of which is a barrier hitting time of an $\ff$-adapted increasing process, where the barrier is {\it 'almost'} independent, and the other is an $\ff$-pseudo-stopping time whose graph is contained in the union of the graphs of a family of $\ff$-stopping times.